Find out when your child might first start talking, and what you can do to help along their first attempts at communication.

 How can I help my toddler talk?

-- Asking lots of questions can feel like it’s a test, so talk to your baby about what you’re doing instead, such as ‘Daddy is putting shoes on’.
+But bombarding them with questions can feel like you’re testing them.
+So boost communication instead by telling them about what you’re doing, such as ‘daddy is putting shoes on’.
 This will help them to connect words to the world around them.

-- If your child is pointing at something, tell them what it is.
-If they try to say the word, say it back to them.
+If they try to say the word, repeat it to them

 Our support line offers practical and emotional support with feeding your baby and general enquiries for parents, members and volunteers: 0300 330 0700.